iitaellu/Endless_runner_game/README.md

 Run windows exe:

-1. Down load .zip file from "code" tab
+1. Down load .zip file from "code" tab.

-2. Open your file Management system, and open "downloads"
+2. Open your file Management system, and open "downloads".

 3. extract the .zip file to a location of your choice.

-4. follow path: DesktopVersion -> Outdoor Cat Game.exe
+4. follow path: DesktopVersion -> Outdoor Cat Game.exe.

-5. If "Windows protected your PC" pops up: More info -> Run anyway
+5. if "Windows protected your PC" pops up: More info -> Run anyway.

 Or run in Godot 4.3 .Net: